mljs/nnls/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

-This is a pure Typescript implementation of the Non-Negative Least-Squares (NNLS) algorithm, by Lawson and Hanson.
+Non-Negative Least-Squares (NNLS) algorithm, by Lawson and Hanson.
 It was mostly done for learning purposes, and will be improved over time.

+You are welcome to report issues and contribute to this project.

 Find details in the [Misc.](#Misc.) section below.